srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. In the **Main** method, locate the `// INSERT Load Device Twin Properties below here` comment.

-1. To read the device twin desired properties and configure the device to match on device startup, insert the following code beneath the `// INSERT Load Device Twin Properties below here` comment:
+1. To read the device twin desired properties and configure the device to match on device startup, enter the following code:

     ```csharp
     var twin = await deviceClient.GetTwinAsync().ConfigureAwait(false);